- "I want to apologize to those I have let down," Thomas says

 - Court documents allege he embezzled and obtained property by fraud

-A District of Columbia City Council member who was charged Thursday with taking thousands of dollars' worth of district property and filing false tax returns has resigned.
+A District of Columbia councilman pleaded guilty to two federal crimes Friday, a day after he was charged with taking thousands of dollars worth of district property and filing false tax returns.

 "I want to apologize to those I have let down, including my constituents, neighbors and friends in Ward 5, the residents of this great city, the mayor, my fellow councilmembers and the government officials that serve our city tirelessly."

 The thefts began at least as early as April 2007 and continued until at least February 2009, the documents say.

 Thomas is also charged with filing false tax returns for 2007, 2008 and 2009, saying his income was below what he actually received.

 FBI and IRS agents searched his home last month and seized an SUV and a motorcycle.

 Earlier in the day, Mayor Vincent Gray and City Council Chairman Kwame Brown called for Thomas to step aside.